 The NAB AFL Auskick program is the introduction stage to football for 5-12 year old girls and boys.
 The NAB AFL Auskick program is based on coordinated activities and learning new skills.
 It is primarily designed around free non-contact play, child centred activities and above all enjoyment for all participants.

-Our Auskick sessions are held on Saturday Mornings from mid April right through until mid August.
+Our Auskick sessions are held on Saturday Mornings from late April right through until late July.